Find affordable flood insurance in Flagler County.

 Flagler County has two high-risk flood zones:

-These areas have a one percent annual chance of flooding or a 26 percent chance of flooding during a 30-year mortgage.
+These areas have a 1% annual chance of flooding or a 26% chance of flooding during a 30-year mortgage.

 Even if your home is outside of these high-risk zones, flood coverage is still a smart idea.
 As FEMA famously notes, anywhere it can rain, it can flood.

 Only flood insurance can cover you against damage caused by floods.
 A flood insurance policy can help pay for damage to your home, belongings, and other structures up to your homeowners' policy limits.

 In addition to offering coverage for storm surge and rainfall damage, flood insurance can cover damage from groundwater seepage, broken water mains, and mudslides.